yungshenglu/StudyJams/Baseline/1-CloudMLEngine/README.md

 By deploying your trained model to Cloud ML Engine to serve online prediction requests, you get the benefit of scalable serving.
 This is useful if you expect your trained model to be hit with many prediction requests in a short period of time.

 Wait until your CMLE training job is done.
-It is finished when you see a green check mark by the jobname in the Cloud Console, or when you see the message **Job completed successfully** in the Cloud Shell command line.
+It is finished when you see a green check mark by the jobname in the Cloud Console, or when you see the message `Job completed successfully` in the Cloud Shell command line.

 1. Create a Cloud ML Engine model:
     ```bash
-    MODEL_NAME=census
+    $ MODEL_NAME=census
     ```
 2. Create a Cloud ML Engine model:
     ```bash